Tulasi Vivaha: Maharashtra

-In Maharashtra, an important ritual in the ceremony is when the white cloth is held between the bride and the groom and the saint recites the Mangal Ashtaka mantras.
+In Maharashtra, an important ritual in the ceremony is when the white cloth is held between the bride and the groom and the priest recites the Mangal Ashtaka mantras.
 These mantras formally complete the wedding.
 Rice mixed with vermilion is showered by the attendees on Tulasi and Vishnu at the end of the recitation of the mantras with the word "Savadhan" (literally "be careful" implying "You are united now".
 The white curtain is also removed.
 The attendees clap signifying approval to the wedding.
 Vishnu is offered sandalwood-paste, men's clothing and the sacred thread.
 The bride is offered saris, turmeric, vermilion and a wedding necklace called Mangal-sutra, worn by married women.
 Sweets and food cooked for an actual wedding are cooked for Tulasi Vivaha too.
 This ceremony is mostly performed by women.
 The prasad of sugar-cane, coconut chips, fruits and groundnut is distributed to devotees.

 The expenses of the wedding are usually borne by a daughter-less couple, who act as the parents of Tulasi in the ritual wedding.
 The giving away of the daughter Tulasi (kanyadaan) to Krishna is considered meritorious to the couple.
 The bridal offerings to Tulasi are given to a Brahmin priest or female ascetics after the ceremony.

 Gujarat

 In two Rama temples in Saurashtra, the ceremony is more elaborate.
 An invitation card is sent to the groom's temple by the bride's temple.
-On Prabodhini Ekadashi, a barat bridal procession of Lalji - an image of Vishnu - sets off to the bride's temple.
+On Prabodhini Ekadashi, a barat (bridal procession) of Lalji - an image of Vishnu - sets off to the bride's temple.
 Lalji is placed in a palanquin and accompanied by singing and dancing devotees.
-The barat is welcomed on the outskirts of Tulsi's village and the ceremonial marriage is carried at the temple.
-At the bride's side, Tulasi is planted in an earthen pot for the ceremony.
+The barat is welcomed on the outskirts of Tulsi's village and the ceremonial wedding is held at the temple.
+On the bride's side, Tulasi is planted in an earthen pot for the ceremony.
 People desirous of children perform Kanyadaan from Tulsi's side acting as her parents.
-Bhajans are sung throughout the night and in the morning the barat of Lalji returns to their village with Tulasi.
+Bhajans are sung throughout the night and in the morning the barat of Lalji returns to his village with Tulasi.

 Andhra Pradesh and Telangana

-Tulasi Kaḷyāṇaṁ (తులసి కళ్యాణం) is mainly celebrated on Kartika Shukla Dvadashi (the 12th day of the Kartika month's waxing moon phase) or Utthana Dwadashi or Ksheerabdhi Dwadashi.
+Tulasi Kaḷyāṇaṁ (తులసి కళ్యాణం) is mainly celebrated on Kartika Shukla Dvadashi (the 12th day of the Kartika month's waxing moon phase) or Utthana Dwadashi or Ksheerabdhi Dwadashi among the Telugus.
 Vishnu is worshipped in the form of an amla plant.
 A branch of the amla tree is placed in the Tulasi Vrindavan.
 Tulasi is decorated like a bride, complete with jewellery.
 A puja is performed with the Shodashopachara, which is sometimes substituted with other forms of Upachara.